indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Set SMTP to sign with DKIM signatures

-qmail-dkim uses openssl libraries and there is some amount of memory allocation that happens.
-You may want to increase your softlimit (if any) in your qmail-smtpd run script.
+<b>qmail-dkim</b> uses openssl libraries and there is some amount of memory allocation that happens.
+You may want to increase your softlimit (if any) in your <b>qmail-smtpd</b> run script.

 ```
 $ sudo /bin/bash